Sérgio Buarque de Holanda

-Sérgio Buarque de Holanda (July 11, 1902 – April 24, 1982) was a Brazilian historian, writer, journalist and sociologist.
-His greatest achievement was Raízes do Brasil (English Roots of Brazil), a landmark of Brazilian sociology, in which he developed the groundbreaking concept of the "cordial man" as the fundamental Brazilian identity.
+Sérgio Buarque de Holanda (July 11, 1902 – April 24, 1982) was a Brazilian historian, writer, literary critic, journalist and sociologist.
+One of his main works, Raízes do Brasil, is widely regarded as a landmark in Brazilian social sciences.
+In the book, he develops the concept of the cordial man.

-His son, Chico Buarque de Holanda is an accomplished singer-songwriter and novelist and his daughter Miúcha was also a famous singer.
-Buarque de Holanda was also a member of the Academia Paulista de Letras.

 Life and career

 Sérgio Buarque de Holanda was born on July 11, 1902, in São Paulo.
 At the age of nineteen, he moved with his family to Rio de Janeiro.
 In the following year, he participated in the Week of Modern Art, returning to São Paulo for the event, later being nominated by Mário de Andrade and Oswaldo de Andrade the representative of the Klaxon magazine in Rio de Janeiro.

 In 1925, he earned the degree of bachelor of law from the Universidade do Brasil, today renamed as Universidade Federal do Rio de Janeiro.
 In 1926, he moved to Cachoeiro do Itapemirim, in Espírito Santo, after being invited by the director of the newspaper O Progresso.
 In the same year, he founded with Prudente de Moraes Neto, the magazine Estética.

 He returned to Rio de Janeiro in 1927 and started to work as a columnist of the Jornal do Brasil and as an employee of the United Press Agency.
-Four years later, he traveled to Europe as a correspondent of the Diários Associados and settled in Berlin, where he met Friedrich Meinecke.
+Four years later, he traveled to Europe as a correspondent of the Diários Associados and settled in Berlin, where he attended lectures at the Humboldt University of Berlin, especially those by Friedrich Meinecke.

 He collaborated, in 1930, in the "Brasilianische Rundschau" magazine of the Conselho do Comércio Brasileiro de Hamburgo.
 In 1936, back in Brazil, he worked at the Universidade do Distrito Federal as assistant-teacher to Henri Hauser in the chair of contemporary and modern history.
 He also taught comparative literature as an assistant to Professor Trouchon.

 In 1936, Buarque de Holanda published his book Raízes do Brasil, considered by many to be one of the most important books ever written in Brazil.

 In 1939, when the Universidade do Distrito Federal was closed, Sergio Buarque de Holanda was invited by Augusto Meyer to be the director of the publishing sector of the Instituto Nacional do Livro.
 Invited by the State Department sector of International Relations, he traveled in 1941 to the United States.